On the differentials of the Hochschild-Kostant-Rosenberg spectral sequence: Introduction

 \end{theoremalpha}

-In the main body of the text, the existence and properties of $V$ are established not just for smooth varieties, but rather for a large class of derived stacks.
-Thus, calculations for smooth varieties can be made by approximation of stacks, following the ideas of Antieau, Bhatt, and Mathew.
-For example, if $X = BG$, the classifying stack of a group scheme $G$, then Theorem \ref{maintheorem: restricted} recovers the classical statement that the Lie algebra of $G$ is a restricted Lie algebra; the map $V$ recovers the $p$-operation.
-The example of Antieau-Bhatt-Mathew is based on $G = \mu_p$.
+In the main body of the text, the existence and properties of \(V\) are established not just for smooth varieties, but rather for a large class of derived stacks.
+Thus, calculations for smooth varieties can be made by approximation of stacks, following the idea of Antieau, Bhatt, and Mathew.
+For example, if \(X = BG\), the classifying stack of a group scheme \(G\), then Theorem \ref{maintheorem: restricted} recovers the classical statement that the Lie algebra of \(G\) is a restricted Lie algebra, where the map \(V\) recovers the \(p\)-operation.
+The example of Antieau-Bhatt-Mathew is when $G = \mu_p$.

 The main input to Theorems \ref{maintheorem: differential} and \ref{maintheorem: restricted} is the filtered circle of Moulinos, Robalo, and Toën \cite{MRT22} and Raksit \cite{Rak20}.
-Recall that the Hochschild homology of a variety $X$ can be described as the ring of global functions on the derived loop space
+Recall that the Hochschild homology of a variety \(X\) can be described as the ring of global functions on the derived loop space

-The idea of Moulinos-Robalo-Toën is to realize the filtration inducing the Hochschild-Kostant-Rosenberg spectral sequence universally as a filtration on an approximation of the circle $S^1$.
-By definition, the \emph{filtered circle} $\filS$ is the classifying stack of the Cartier dual of a formal group $\Glhat$ over $k[\lambda]$ with group law
+The idea of Moulinos-Robalo-Toën is to realize the filtration inducing the Hochschild-Kostant-Rosenberg spectral sequence universally as a filtration on an approximation of the circle \(\sone\).
+By definition, the \emph{filtered circle} \(\filS\) is the classifying stack of the Cartier dual of a formal group \(\Glhat\) over \(k[\lambda]\) with group law

-The filtered circle satisfies that if $X$ is an affine $k$-scheme, then the ring of global functions on $\Mapsu(\filS, X)$ is the Rees construction on the Hochschild homology of $X$ with respect to the Hochschild-Kostant-Rosenberg filtration.
+If \(X\) is an affine \(k\)-scheme, then the ring of global functions on \(\Mapsu(\filS, X)\) is the Rees construction on the Hochschild homology of \(X\) with respect to the Hochschild-Kostant-Rosenberg filtration.
 Thus, calculations for the HKR spectral sequence follow from calculations on the filtered circle.
-We view $\filS$ as a deformation of the special fiber $B\Ghat_a^\vee$.
-This deformation to first order determines a derived vector field on $B\Ghat_a^\vee$, which in turn induces a derived vector field on every mapping stack $\Mapsu(B\Ghat_a^\vee, X)$, which finally induces the differential $d_p$.
+We view \(\filS\) as a deformation of the special fiber \(B\Ghat_a^\vee\).
+This deformation to first order determines a derived vector field on \(B\Ghat_a^\vee\), which in turn induces a derived vector field on every mapping stack \(\Mapsu(B\Ghat_a^\vee, X)\), which finally induces the differential \(d_p\).
 The proof of Theorem \ref{maintheorem: differential} involves analyzing this derived vector field.
-Theorem \ref{maintheorem: restricted} involves relating $\Mapsu(B\Ghat_a,X)$ and the Atiyah class of $X$.
-The name of the map $V: \Omega^1[1] \to \Omega^p[p]$ is to suggest that $V$ is the Verschiebung on the Lie algebra of the groupoid $\mathcal L X \to X$.
+Theorem \ref{maintheorem: restricted} involves relating \(\Mapsu(B\Ghat_a,X)\) and the Atiyah class of \(X\).
+The name of the map \(V: \Omega^1[1] \to \Omega^p[p]\) is to suggest that \(V\) is the Verschiebung on the Lie algebra of the groupoid \(\mathcal{L} X \to X\).